-Over the past year we have been working intensively to review our education and research priorities.
-Many exciting new opportunities have emerged during this process.
-Our new strategy affirms NSE’s fundamental mission of helping to develop the next generation of leaders of the global nuclear enterprise while providing technical leadership in energy and non-energy applications of nuclear technology.
+NSE’s mission is to develop the next generation of leaders of the global nuclear enterprise while providing technical leadership in energy and non-energy applications of nuclear technology.
 As one of the world’s leading academic nuclear departments, we also have a responsibility to inform public debates on the wise uses of nuclear science and technology.
 We need your help to attract and retain the next generation of leaders.
 Your partnership at any level is appreciated and important.